-As an independant Solar PV specialists, we help our client to find the best deals to get the most revenue from their solar system.
+As an independent Solar PV specialists, we help our client to find the best deals to get the most revenue from their solar system.

 Assuming your house is connected to the national grid, you can sell any surplus electricity you generate back to your energy supplier, (although it is sometimes hard to get the appropriate red tape completed).